Overview

 - Teaching Arrangements

-In 2024 the lectures will be delivered online via Blackboard and workshops each week will be held face-to-face.
-Lectures are to be watched by students prior to workshops.
-Workshop participation is cooperative and collaborative, a learning environment that reflects a Te Tiriti o Waitangi partnership approach will be promoted.
-The enactment of values of whakamana, manaakitanga, pono and whanaungatanga, in keeping with lecturers’ status as members of the teaching profession, will be observed.
-Lecturers in this paper are te reo Māori language learners and committed to using and hearing te reo Māori in teaching.
+Lectures and workshops are face-to-face in Dunedin and Invercargill.
+Livestream and zoom arrangements may be made for students attending Invercargill campus who will be using campus facilities there.
+Workshop participation is co-operative and collaborative, a learning environment that reflects a Te Tiriti o Waitangi partnership approach will be promoted.
+The enactment of values of whakamana, manaakitanga, pono and whanaungatanga, in keeping with lecturer’s status as a member of the teaching profession, will be observed.
+Teaching staff in this paper are te reo Māori language learners and committed to using and hearing te reo Māori in teaching.
 This does not mean you must be a te reo Māori speaker to participate, but you are welcome to use the reo you have to lead and learn with us all.

 - Textbooks